pydantic/pydantic/docs/usage/validators.md

     """
 ```

+Note that the type of validator dictates the order of validation, not the order in which validators are applied in an `Annotated` type or class definition.
+For example, in the example `Annotated[int, AfterValidator(func1), BeforeValidator(func2)]`, `func2` will be called before `func1`.

 A few more things to note:

-* a single validator can be applied to multiple fields by passing it multiple field names
+* A single validator can be applied to multiple fields by passing it multiple field names.
-* a single validator can also be called on *all* fields by passing the special value `'*'`
+* A single validator can also be called on *all* fields by passing the special value `'*'`.
-* the keyword argument `mode='before'` will cause the validator to be called prior to other validation
+* The keyword argument `mode='before'` will cause the validator to be called prior to other validation.
-* using validator annotations inside of Annotated allows applying validators to items of collections
+* Using validator annotations inside of `Annotated` allows applying validators to items of collections.

 ### Generic validated collections